Somos tú y yo: Spin-off

-In August 2009, Boomerang announced that Vladimir Perez, the creator of Somos tú y yo: Un nuevo día, would be making a spin-off following the unprecedented worldwide success of the original series, which would cross over into a different genre, the sitcom, to bring their fans fresh adventures full of comedy and music, titled NPS: No puede ser.
-ICB It premiered on July 22, 2011.
+In August 2009, Venevisión announced that Vladimir Perez would be making a spin-off following the unprecedented worldwide success of the original series, crossing over into the sitcom genre, but still including musical numbers.
+The show, titled NPS: No puede ser ("ICB: It Can't Be!"), stars Sheryl and Rosmery (again played by Sheryl Rubio and Rosmery Marval) and premiered on July 22, 2011.